leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 08 Redux - Polestar/ReadMe.txt

 Changes to the SEASON_DATA_CACHE.json file
 ------
-EndTimeUTC value --> 2893423600 (so that it can still be done today)
+EndTimeUTC value --> 2893423600 (so that it can still be done today) Self-validation of the optional step consisting of visiting another player's cargo ship since it is unthinkable in "offline" mode

 Bug ?
 ---